 After being drafted, Doss was shunned and ostracized by fellow soldiers for his pacifist beliefs.
 However, he went on to earn respect and admiration for his bravery, empathy, and selflessness after he saved 75 men at the Battle of Okinawa without firing a single shot.

-There are also important life lessons to be learned throughout the story, such as the importance of self-belief, not getting bogged down by your circumstances, and not being distracted by material things.
+The Greatest Showman also highlights a number of important life lessons – including the importance of self-belief, not getting bogged down by your circumstances, and avoiding distraction by material things.

-However, only Andy knows that he is innocent of the crimes.
+However, only Andy knows that he’s innocent of the crimes.
 While in prison, he experiences brutality and builds a friendship with Red (Morgan Freeman), who he teaches about the importance of always having hope.

 In 1952, Irish teenager Philomena (Judi Dench) became pregnant outside of wedlock and was sent to live in a convent.
-When her child, Anthony, was a toddler he was taken from her and put up for adoption in America.
+When her child, Anthony, was just a toddler, he was taken from her and put up for adoption in America.

 Over the next 50 years, Philomena searched tirelessly for her son but couldn’t find him.
 However, when BBC journalist Martin Sixsmith (Steve Coogan) hears of her story, they become allies and travel to America in search of Anthony.

-Joining forces with Captain of South Africa’s rugby team, Francois Pienaar (Matt Damon), Mandela believes he can unite his country through the universal language of sport.
+Joining forces with the captain of South Africa’s rugby team, Francois Pienaar (Matt Damon), Mandela believes he can unite his country through the universal language of sport.

-The Imitation Game is a historical thriller based on the true story of Alan Turing (Benedict Cumberbatch), a British mathematician who joined the British cryptography team in order to decipher the German enigma code during World War II.
+The Imitation Game is a historical thriller based on the true story of Alan Turing (Benedict Cumberbatch), a British mathematician who joined the British cryptography team to help decipher the German enigma code during World War II.

-This nail-biting race against time shows Turing and his team succeed at breaking the code, which is thought to have shortened the war by as many as two to four years and given birth to the computer age.
+This nail-biting race against time shows Turing and his team succeed at breaking the code, which is thought to have shortened the war by as many as two to four years and welcomed in the computer age.

 It also documents the tragic fate of Alan Turing, who despite bringing victory to the Allies, was criminally prosecuted for his homosexuality.

-Winning best motion picture at the Golden Globes in 2019, if you’re not a fan of Queen already, then you will be after watching this film.
+Winning Best Motion Picture at the Golden Globes in 2019, if you’re not a fan of Queen already, you will be after watching this film.

 Set in 1961 at NASA Langley Research Center, Hidden Figures exposes the racial segregation that occurred during the famous launch of astronaut John Glenn into orbit.

-A Dog’s Purpose is about the love that dogs have for their owners.
-Based on W. Bruce Cameron’s 2010 novel, this film follows the story of a devoted dog that discovers the meaning of his existence through the humans that he teaches to love and be happy.
+A Dog’s Purpose is all about the love that dogs have for their owners.
+Based on W. Bruce Cameron’s 2010 novel, this film follows a devoted dog who discovers the meaning of his existence by teaching humans how to love and be happy.

-After deciding to sell their zoo in India and move to Canada, Santosh and Gita Patel begin their ocean journey with their sons and remaining animals.
-After a terrible storm sinks the ship, teenage son, Pi (Suraj Sharma), is the only human survivor.
+After deciding to sell their zoo in India and move to Canada, Santosh and Gita Patel set off on a journey across the ocean with their sons and remaining animals.
+After a terrible storm sinks the ship, their teenage son, Pi (Suraj Sharma), is the only human survivor.

-However, Pi soon finds out he’s not alone as a Bengal tiger is also hiding aboard the lifeboat.
-As weeks turn to months, Pi and the tiger must learn to live alongside and trust each other in order to survive.
+However, Pi soon finds out he’s not alone, as a Bengal tiger is also hiding aboard the lifeboat.
+As weeks turn into months, Pi and the tiger must learn to live alongside and trust each other in order to survive.

-Movies are great at sparking our imagination, initiating interesting conversation, and transporting us to exciting different worlds from the comfort of our own sofa.
-But with so much choice, it can be tricky to know which film to choose.
+Movies are great at sparking our imagination, initiating interesting conversations, and transporting us to exciting worlds from the comfort of our own sofa.
+But with so many choices, making a decision on film night can be tricky.

 What are your favourite movies?
 Is there a particular film that you think everyone should see?
-We’d love to hear from you.
-Join the discussion on the TV, film, and radio section of the Rest Less community forum, or leave a comment below.
+We’d love to hear from you in the comments below.